merokudao/dApp-sdk/CONTRIBUTING.md

 ## Getting Started

+If you're contributing to this repo, you are a **Development Partner**. i.e. You are from a projects that want to build open-source features (Payments, Messaging, Recommendations, Analytics) for dApp Store Kit.

+At a high level, you're expected to do following

+1. Add code example for your project in the [examples](/examples) directory.
+2. Add relevant documentation for your project in the [docs](/docs) directory.
+3. Update the availability of your project in the frameworks at [docs/README.md](docs/README.md) file.

+The detailed steps to do so are following:

 1. **Fork the repository:** To start contributing, fork the dApp SDK repository to your own GitHub account.

 2. **Clone your fork:** Clone your fork to your local machine: